rifaibassel/OctoFarm-Documentation/src/guides/filament-manager-installation.md

 createdb -O octoprint octoprint_filamentmanager
 ```

+Type: `\q` - This will quit the postgres user terminal and return you to the normal terminal

 Configure PostgreSQL for local network
 Per default PostgreSQL only accepts connections from localhost.
 To make the database server available in your network you have to modify two config files.
 ```bash
 sudo nano /etc/postgresql/12/main/postgresql.conf
 ```

-In /etc/postgresql/12/main/postgresql.conf change the line with listen_addresses to
+In /etc/postgresql/12/main/postgresql.conf change the line with listen_addresses to, make sure it's uncommented.
 ```bash
 listen_addresses = '*'
 ```

-Then append the following line to /etc/postgresql/12/main/pg_hba.conf
+Edit the following pg_hba.conf file with your database and network information.
 ```bash
 sudo nano /etc/postgresql/12/main/pg_hba.conf
 ```